sandeep06011991/myblog/_phdlog/November20.md

   d.
 Reward: dont have to face stress for now.

 #  Work atleast 30 Hours on project per week .
+Use toggle and Forest extensively.
+Evaluate every week.
+This week toggle atleast 3 days and forest 30 hours.

 ## Goal for the GNN project.